jeremymiller00/kb/README.md

  * how can I discover new ideas and help make connections, possibly to my writing topics
  * keyword counts, similarity
  * export data

-# Notes on what the heck I am doing
-This repo is now the home
-knowledge-base-explorer contains code to build a db, which needs to be migrated here: DONE knowledgebaseinterface contains code from replit agent as a poc interface using streamlit; don't need it kb contains the structure I like, from Claude, but the code is all a mess. use as inspiration

 ## Jina online html to markdown